Final Draft of Plan Available for Review

 A Consultation & Engagement Summary Report was presented to Council in January 2026 and is found in the Parks and Recreation Master Plan’s Appendices.

-The draft Parks and Recreation Master Plan is ready for review.
-It is divided into four needs assessments:
+The draft Parks and Recreation Master Plan was made available for the community to review from May 20 to June 8, 2026.
+The plan is divided into four needs assessments:

 • Parks and Open Spaces